WHAT IS GUILT

-- Number two, you have a hard time keeping a full-time job.
+Number two, you have a hard time keeping a full-time job.
 This is usually a work ethic issue.
-There are very few hard-working people who have a low self-esteem.
+There are very few hard-working people who have low self-esteem.
 It has very little to do with wealth or poverty.
 Hollywood is full of wealthy people with low self-esteem.
 If you are unsure whether you have a work ethic problem, go to work on a farm or ranch for a year.
-If you have a hard time getting out of bed when the Rooster crows, that is an early hint.
+If you have difficulty getting out of bed when the rooster crows, that is an early hint.

-- Number three, you use alcohol or drugs as an escape, i.e., to avoid coping with real world problems.
+Number three, you use alcohol or drugs to escape, i.e., to avoid coping with real-world problems.
 This is not the same thing as being chemically addicted.
 Those people need alcohol or drugs to satisfy a biological chemical need.
-This paragraph applies to those who drink to avoid facing criticism or coping with daily problems.
-If you fall into this latter category, then use that knowledge to seek help in improving your self-esteem.
+This paragraph applies to those who drink to avoid criticism or to cope with daily problems.
+If you fall into this latter category, use that knowledge to improve your self-esteem.

-- Number four, you have a difficult time making decisions on simple matters.
+Number four, you have difficulty making decisions on simple matters.
 What am I going to wear today?
 Where should we eat tonight?
-Should I take the freeway or stay on surface streets.
+Should I take the freeway or stay on the surface streets?
 Should I go for a walk?
-In this regard, healthy people should take for a walk every day with a sustaining goal of 10,000 steps a day.
+In this regard, healthy people should take a walk daily with a sustaining goal of 10,000 steps daily.

-Once you have determined that a false negative thought has caused your guilt, the next step is to not feel guilty.
-Although it might sound difficult, there are steps that will help you reduce your guilt.
+Once you have determined that a false negative thought has caused your guilt, the next step is not to feel guilty.
+Although it might sound difficult, some actions will help you reduce (not eliminate) your guilt.
 But the solution is not exactly what you think.
 There is no acknowledgement of responsibility, and there is no apology.

 The first thing you should do when you figure out that you have a false negative thought is to identify the thought as a false negative thought.
-The next thing you do is congratulate yourself in exposing the negative thought.
+The next thing you do is congratulate yourself on exposing the negative thought.
 Do something that brings you JOY.
-This congratulation step is important as it rewards you for spotting negative thoughts.
-Every time you recognize a false negative thought—stop what you are doing and SMILE.
+This congratulation step is crucial as it rewards you for spotting negative thoughts.
+When you recognize a false negative thought—stop what you are doing and SMILE.
 If you are alone, do a little dance.
 Do something fun that acknowledges your discovery.
 And do it every time.

-Being specific with the acknowledgement of responsibilities discussed in section 2 (a), makes it easier to implement the Remorseful or I’m Sorry step.
+Being specific with the acknowledgment of responsibilities discussed in section 2 (a) makes it easier to implement the Remorseful or I’m Sorry step.
 There are several ways to apply this step.

 (1) Apologize and Request Forgiveness.
-This method requires you to apologize for each and every wrongful action/inaction you did, each harm caused by you, and request forgiveness from the person wronged for each action and harm.
+This method requires you to apologize for every wrongful action/inaction you did, each harm caused by you, and request forgiveness from the person wronged for each action and harm.
 This requires an apology only for wrongful action/inaction and harm caused by your actions/inactions.
-You do not apologize for actions/inactions that are not wrongful, nor do you apologize for damages or injuries that were not caused by you.
+You do not apologize for actions/inactions that are not wrongful, nor do you apologize for damages or injuries that you did not cause.

 This Remorse step is only applicable to that guilt inside you.
-What and how your friends or other protected class members feel, are not applicable.
-Those people may be operating under their own false negative thoughts.
+What and how your friends or other protected class members feel is irrelevant.
+Those people may be operating under their false negative thoughts.

 However, there may be portions of the facts or emotions that apply and some that do not apply.
 In the example where a person outbid their friend on a home, there may be damages that were not applicable.
-For instance, if the friend could not qualify for buying the home, there is no need to apology for that element of damage.
+For instance, if the friend could not qualify to buy the house, there is no need to apologize for that element of damage.
 But there is an obligation to apologize for the dishonesty, untrustworthiness, breach of confidence, etc.

-Ask for forgiveness using direct unambiguous words, such as, Will you forgive me for each of the actions and the damages you caused.
-Do not temper your apology with defensive words such as “based on my point of view” or “what I thought I was doing,” etc. This is not the same as correcting a misunderstanding or mistake that a friend may believe to be true.
+Ask for forgiveness using direct, unambiguous words, such as, Will you forgive me for each of the actions and the damages you caused?
+Do not temper your apology with defensive words such as “based on my point of view” or “what I thought I was doing,” etc. This is not the same as correcting a misunderstanding or mistake that a friend may believe is true.
 This section deals with guilt inside you.
 If you apologize for something that did not occur, it may be interpreted as a phony apology.